merely-useful/py-rse/index.md

 However,
-the useful command-line scripts that we used to count and plot word counts are no longer accessible directly from the terminal.
+the useful command-line scripts that we used to count and plot word counts are no longer accessible directly from the Unix shell.
 Fortunately,
 the `setuptools` package allows us to install programs along with the package.\index{Python package!installing programs}
 These programs are placed beside those of other packages.